derailed/k9s_site/_topics/bench.markdown

       requests: 500
       http:
         method: GET
-        # This setting will depend on whether service is ModePort or LoadBalancer.
+        # This setting will depend on whether service is NodePort or LoadBalancer.
 NodePort may require vendor port tunneling setting.
-        # Set this to a node if ModePort or LB if applicable.
+        # Set this to a node if NodePort or LB if applicable.
 IP or dns name.
         host: 1.2.3.4
         path: /bumblebeetuna
       auth: